Event terms and conditions

 Conference delegate packs may be published online up to one month before the event, exclusive of any personal information of delegates.
 This material belongs to the Institution of Environmental Sciences and may not be reproduced without permission.

-We publish the names and employers of attendees in our delegate packs which are physically distributed on the day of the event.
-Delegate packs may be sent electronically to potential sponsors or exhibitors post-event as promotional material.
+We publish the names and employers of attendees in our delegate packs which are distributed on the day of the event.
+Delegate packs may be sent electronically to sponsors or exhibitors (potential or actual) pre- or post-event as promotional material.
 No contact details will be stated in either instance.
-If you do not wish for your name or employer to be stated, you should notify the Events & Training Officer at least two weeks before the event start time.
+If you do not wish for your name or employer to be stated, you should notify the Events & Marketing Lead at least two weeks before the event start time.
 You can request a retraction of your details after the event if you do not want them to be sent externally.

 Any individuals who book within two weeks of the event may not have their details published in the delegate packs as these may already have been printed.